-From a shop perspective, this is designed to ensure a commitment from the collision centre for investing to work with that specific OEM who will likely send a lot of business to that shop which makes the investment.
+From a shop perspective, this is designed to ensure a commitment from the collision centre for investing to work with that specific OEM who will likely send a lot of business to that shop that invests.

 Doing it this way helps to weed out shops that are not committed to specific OEMs and their vehicles as well as those that aren’t committed to making the right investments in equipment and training to ensure repairs are completed properly.

-Yet it can be difficult for shops to decide which OEM to work with and which equipment investments to make, especially if they are just starting out with certification programs.
+Yet it can be difficult for shops to decide which OEM to work with and which equipment investments to make, especially if they are just starting with certification programs.
 And as repair complexity continues to increase, one business model that’s likely to become more commonplace is vehicle or brand specialization.
-This can often be driven by location, customer demographics and the OEMs and dealers the shop tends to work with on a regular basis.
+This can often be driven by location, customer demographics and the OEMs and dealers the shop tends to work with regularly.

-There are already a number of collision centres that focus on one or two specific brands—two I can think of are a shop in North Toronto that does exclusively Hyundai and Toyota and another in our area that strictly handles Mercedes-Benz vehicles.
-Both shops do a lot of volume and are very successful.
+There are already several collision centres that focus on one or two specific brands—two I can think of are a shop in North Toronto that does exclusively Hyundai and Toyota and another in our area that strictly handles Mercedes-Benz vehicles.
+Both shops do a lot of volumes and are very successful.

-In some cases, if the shop has traditionally worked on all makes and models—provided it has the right employee mix and training and has already developed a plan for multiple certifications and is able to make the required investments—a strategy that focuses on multiple brands can still be effective.
+In some cases, if the shop has traditionally worked on all makes and models—provided it has the right employee mix and training and has already developed a plan for multiple certifications and can make the required investments—a strategy that focuses on multiple brands can still be effective.